Type: Paperback, Hardback, Kindle Category: Non-fiction, Science, History

-Keywords: pandemic, influenza, world war one, virology
+Keywords: pandemic, influenza, World War One, virology

 J.M Barry's "The Great Influenza" explores the devastating outbreak of the deadliest influenza virus during World War I. Originating in a Kansas army camp, the virus spread rapidly with American troops, causing a global pandemic that claimed the lives of as many as 100 million people - more people than Black Death killed in a century.